Booker Griffin

-Booker Griffin Jr was a harsh talking and sharp writing journalist based out of Los Angeles during the Civil rights era.
-He wrote articles for the Los Angeles Sentinel and was incredibly opinionated with regard to the struggles of the black community in Los Angeles but also across the nation generally.
+Booker Griffin Jr. was a journalist based in Los Angeles during the civil rights era.
+He wrote articles for the Los Angeles Sentinel and was considered direct and forthright about the struggles of the Black community in Los Angeles but also across the nation generally.
 He had a brief stint as a radio talk show host for KGFJ radio.
-He was also a prominent leader in the Black Economic Union but during its times as the Negro Industrial and Economic Union.
-He was a volunteer on his campaign but also a witness to the Assassination of Robert F. Kennedy.
+He was also a prominent leader in the Black Economic Union but during its times as the Negro Industrial and Economic Union (NIEU).
+He was politically involved volunteering on Robert F. Kennedy's presidential campaign, witnessing his assassination, as well as running for local office.

-Life
+Griffin was active in many areas of life in Los Angeles, focusing his work and involvement specifically on the Black community.
+Musically he was a key figure at Motown Records for some time and he wrote a cutting article in the Sentinel about The Osmonds and their interpretation of Black music.
+In terms of sports the NIEU branch in Los Angeles was under his charge for some time, and this was an organization born by Black sports stars such as Jim Brown, Dick Bass and Muhammad Ali.
+Further, his international renown in Africa as a media personality got him a key role in the publicizing of the greatest boxing competitions of the twentieth century.

-Personal life
+Early life

-Booker Griffin Jr was born and raised in Gary, Indiana.
-His parents Booker Sr and Bertha Griffin had three children; Booker Griffin Jr had two sisters.
+Booker Griffin Jr. was born and raised in Gary, Indiana.
+His parents Booker Sr and Bertha Griffin had three children; Booker Jr. had two sisters.
 He studied at Baldwin Wallace University in Berea, Ohio.
 He moved to Los Angeles in 1962 seeking work with his friend John Daniels, this work would lead him to meet Dick Bass who would later serve as chapter leader for the NIEU.